yongkangning/HPD-Kit/README.md

 ## Downloading Image and Database Files

-- Download the HPD-Kit-v2.0.img image and the accompanying database from the following link:
+- Download the HPD-Kit-v2.0.img image and the accompanying database from the following links:
 - http://g211r34445.iok.la  or  https://pan.baidu.com/s/1nH5Uv_BoeBpGalr7bllt0A?pwd=68cd
 - Unzip the database file:
   ```bash